Case studies: Fraud

 #10: Embezzlement: What the Auditors Could Not Find!

 Type of Matter: The Board of Directors and senior management of a large company with several divisions began to suspect that a division controller was embezzling significant amounts of cash.
 They initially brought in the outside auditors to review bank reconciliations and other reporting for the division.
 The company spent material amounts of money for up to 6 staff members from the outside audit firm reviewing bank reconciliations for over a week.
-The Board members began to get uncomfortable with the results of that review and decided they needed a focused fraud examination and called Chris Hamilton Forensics.
+The Board members began to get uncomfortable with the results of that review and decided they needed a focused fraud examination and called Arxis Financial.

 Once we had proof that there were anomalies in the accounting for cash, further investigation was initiated to determine if the discrepancies were the result of human/software error or the result of intentional manipulation and misrepresentation.